Guy Learmonth: Early career: Commonwealth Games debut

+2018-2021: Multiple UK Indoor titles, World Championship debut

 In 2015, Learmonth was crowned British Indoor Champion in the 800 metres.
-He also won both his heat and semi-final of the 800 metres before going on to finishing 6th in the final at the European Indoor Championships in Prague, Czech Republic.
+He also won both his heat and semi-final of the 800 metres before going on to finish sixth in the final at the European Indoor Championships in Prague, Czech Republic.

 In 2016, he won a bronze medal, coming third at the British Indoor Championships in the 800 metres.
-Similarly, in 2017 Learmonth was crowned British Indoor Champion, and also won a silver medal in the British Outdoor Championships.
+Similarly, in 2017 Learmonth was crowned British Indoor Champion, and competed at the 2017 European Athletics Indoor Championships.
+He also won a silver medal in the British Outdoor Championships.
 Shortly after, Learmonth competed in the London Anniversary Games where he achieved a lifetime beat of 1:45.77 and the qualifying standard for the London World Championships in August 2017 where he reached the semi-final.

-In 2018, he set his lifetime best over the 800m with a time of 1:44.73 at the London Diamond League ahead of the European Championships in Berlin, Germany where he reached the semi-final.
+In 2018, he set his lifetime best over the 800m with a time of 1:44.73 at the London Diamond League to place third on the Scottish all-time lists behind Tom McKean and Jake Wightman.
+In 2019, he began to train under Australia based coach Justin Rinaldi.

-At the 2019 Indoor European Championships, Glasgow, Learmonth was named GB & NI Team Captain and the following year picked up his third National 800m British Indoor Title in 2020, with his fourth British Title coming in 2023 ahead of the European Indoor Championships in Istanbul, Turkey where he finished 6th in the final.
+At the 2019 Indoor European Championships, Glasgow, Learmonth was named GB & NI Team Captain and qualified for the semi-finals of the 800 metres but had a fall during his semi-final and was unable to reach the final.
+The following year, he won his third British Indoor Championships title.

+2022-present: Third Commonwealth Games, fourth British Indoor title

-In 2022, Learmonth also made his third Commonwealth Games Team in Birmingham, England representing Team Scotland where he finished 6th in the final.
+Runner-up to Elliot Giles at the 2022 Indoor Championships, he was selected for the 2022 World Athletics Indoor Championships in Belgrade.
+In 2022, Learmonth also made his third consecutive Scottish team at the 2022 Commonwealth Games in Birmingham, England, where he finished sixth in the final.

-Learmonth is the third fastest Scottish athlete of all time over the 800m and the second fastest Scottish athlete Indoors of all time.
+In February 2023, he ran an indoor personal best of 1:46.36 in Germany, 0.10 seconds behind Tom McKean's longstanding 1:46.26 Scottish Record, set before Learmonth’a birth.
+His fourth British Indoor Championships title came in 2023, ahead of the 2023 European Athletics Indoor Championships in Istanbul, Turkey where he finished sixth in the final of the 800 metres.

+In February 2024, he was runner-up by 0.001 seconds in the 800 metres to Jack Higgins at the 2024 British Indoor Athletics Championships in Birmingham.
+He qualified via his world ranking to compete at the subsequent World Indoor Championships in Glasgow but was not selected, with British Athletics choosing not to send an athlete in his event.
+Learmonth publicly criticised the decision.
+In 2024, Learmonth moved to train with Bruno Gajer in France, the coach of his girlfriend and fellow runner Renelle Lamote, and split with his long time coach Justin Rinaldi.
+However, a succession of injuries prevented a full 2025 season.
+He returned to racing at the Glasgow EAP in February 2026.